pcba-gt/coupon_acceptance_analysis/README.md

 ## Overview

 This dataset comes from a survey conducted via Amazon Mechanical Turk, describing driving scenarios (destination, weather, time of day, passenger, coupon type) and whether the respondent said they would accept the coupon.
-This analysis explores overall acceptance patterns, then dives deeper into three coupon types — **Bar**, **Coffee House**, and **Restaurant (<$20)** — to see what drives acceptance for each.
+This analysis explores overall acceptance patterns, then dives deeper into three coupon types (**Bar**, **Coffee House**, and **Restaurant (<$20)**) to see what drives acceptance for each.

 ## Data